In the last tutorial we sent our library off to the assembler... what happens next?

-After the DNA Assembler finishes the job, you can view the Assembly Report of your design by clicking on the Assembly Reports icon on the right panel and navigate to the report of interest.
+After the DNA Assembler finishes the job, you can view the results by clicking on the Assembly Reports icon on the right panel and navigating to the report of interest.

 Alternatively, you can click on the Reports button to view all the assembly reports that have been generated by the assembler and select the report of interest.

 If you take a look at the entire output report it looks pretty detailed.
 The report starts with information about your design, the assembly method, the time it was run, the export format options, and whether any warning or errors were encountered during the assembly.

 Following this descriptive data, the report is sectioned as follows: prebuilt constructs, assembled constructs, input sequences, input parts, oligo synthesis, DNA synthesis, PCR reactions, DNA pieces to be assembled, combination of assembled pieces.
 You can view the content of each section by expanding its window.
 By default, the window is collapsed if there are no content to display.
 The sections in the figure above were manually collapsed so that they all can fit in a screen.
 You can view the definition of each section by hovering the cursor over the information icon.
 Let’s look at each section in more detail.